 In AuthPoint, SAML resources connect AuthPoint with a service provider.
-Add SAML resources and define access policies for the resources to require that users authenticate before they can connect to those services and applications.
+Add SAML resources and define authentication policies for the resources to require that users authenticate before they can connect to those services and applications.

 When you add SAML resources, we recommend that you also add an IdP portal resource.
 The IdP portal is a portal page that shows users a list of SAML resources available to them.
 For more information, see Configure the IdP Portal.

 See the AuthPoint Integration Guides for steps to configure AuthPoint MFA for specific applications and services.

 This diagram shows the data flow of an MFA transaction for a SAML resource with the push authentication method.